vmware/django-yamlconf/README.md

 [Django Project](https://www.djangoproject.com/) web site.
 There are two flavors of this example:

-1. Under Django version 1.11
+1. Under Django version 1.11 in the directory `examples/django-1.11`
-2. Under Django version 2.0
+2. Under Django version 2.0 in the directory `examples/django-2.0`

+The examples for both versions of Django behaviour similarly.
+However, the 2.0 example does not run under Apache (at the time of writing, support for Django 2.0 via `mod_wsgi` was not easily available).

 ## Django 1.11 Example